Why Monitor Calibration Isn't Optional—It's Professional Insurance

 Raw Processing as Your Competitive Edge: A Pro’s Workflow I’ve shot everything from weddings to corporate campaigns over the past 15 years, and I can tell you this with absolute certainty: your raw processing workflow is where amateurs become professionals.
 Not in the shooting—that’s table stakes.
 The real money and reputation are made in how efficiently and consistently you deliver polished images.
 Raw processing isn’t about making bad shots good.
 It’s about establishing a system that gets you from import to delivery without wasting a single hour.

-Calibration and Tethered Shooting: The Foundation of Professional Workflow
+Catalog Management and Tethered Shooting: The Backbone of Professional Workflows

-Calibration and Tethered Shooting: The Foundation of Professional Workflow
+Catalog Management and Tethered Shooting: The Backbone of Professional Workflows